vb-consulting/Norm.net/Documentation/reference/methods.md

 - Note: to set all database reads to execute a specific callback reader that will return custom values - use the `Configure` method in your program startup.

-- For example, every field that is `json` database type can be converted to [`JsonObject`](https://learn.microsoft.com/en-us/dotnet/api/system.json.jsonobject) object with this configuration:
+- For example, every field that is the `JSON` database type can be converted to the [`JsonObject`](https://learn.microsoft.com/en-us/dotnet/api/system.json.jsonobject) object with this configuration:

 ```csharp
 // Reader callback can be in an expression method instead of a lambda function